RIOT-OS/RIOT/GOVERNANCE.md

 ## Modifying this Charter

-Changes to this Governance and its supporting documents require the approval of at least four maintainers who all must be employed by or associated with different organizations.
+Changes to this Governance and its supporting documents require the approval of at least four maintainers who all must be employed by or associated with different stakeholders.

 [RFC7228]: https://datatracker.ietf.org/doc/html/rfc7228
 [draft-ietf-iotops-7228bis]: https://datatracker.ietf.org/doc/draft-ietf-iotops-7228bis/